lmarzen/dice-mosaic/README.md

 </ul>
 -j [jpg_quality]
 <ul>
-Set the output image's JPEG quality setting.
+Set the output image format to JPEG and set JPEG quality setting.
 Integer from 0-100.
 High quality is 80-90.
 </ul><ul>
 Cannot be used in conjunction with -p.
 </ul>